 Tunes & Blooms at The Cincinnati Zoo and Botanical Garden is an event that locals look forward to as a sign of spring.

-The annual event takes place in April each Thursday night and features live music and the zoo’s beautiful gardens.
+The annual event takes place during April each Thursday evening and features live music and the zoo’s beautiful gardens.

-I’m sharing more about why you’ll want to attend this event and what you need to know before you go.
+I’m sharing more about why visitors will want to attend Tunes & Blooms at The Cincinnati Zoo this April and what you need to know before you go.

 1. Tunes and Blooms is a FREE Event!